Yashgit1893/ASIC-Design-Class/README.md

 The number of instruction in the main function in 15

-compiling the `sum1ton.c` for Ofast optimization using the command :
+compiling the `sum1ton.c` using Ofast optimization :
 ```bash
 riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`
 ```